 28 – 1302.2 COMPOSITION, APPOINTMENT, COMPENSATION, TERM, REMOVAL, AND VACANCIES

-- The Commission shall elect a chairman from one of the appointed members and create and fill such other of its offices as it may determine.
-The term of chairman shall be one (1) year, with eligibility for reelection.
+D. The Commission shall elect a Chair from one of the appointed members and create and fill such other of its offices as it may determine.
+The term of Chair shall be one (1) year, with eligibility for reelection.

 28 – 1302.3 POWERS AND DUTIES

-The Planning Commission is charged with the following powers and duties:
+The Planning and Zoning Commission is charged with the following powers and duties:

-- Prepare, approve and recommend to the Town Council adoption of the Comprehensive Plan and the Zoning Ordinance and amendments thereto.
+A. Prepare, approve and recommend to the Town Council adoption of the Comprehensive Plan and the Zoning Code and amendments thereto.

-- Recommend the boundaries of the various districts and appropriate regulations to be enforced therein that the Town may avail itself of the zoning powers conferred by the Annotated Code of Maryland, Article 66B.
+C. Recommend the boundaries of the various districts and appropriate regulations to be enforced therein that the Town may avail itself of the zoning powers conferred by the Annotated Code of Maryland, Land Use Article.

-- Approve proposed subdivision plats and resubdivision of existing record plats.
-All plats must bear the signature of the Chairman before legal filing in the Land Records of Talbot County.
+F. Approve proposed subdivision plats and resubdivision of existing record plats.
+All plats must bear the signature of the Chair before legal filing in the Land Records of Talbot County.

-- The mayor may appoint, subject to Council confirmation, an alternate member to sit on the planning commission in the absence of any member of the commission.
+H. The mayor may appoint, subject to Council confirmation, an alternate member to sit on the Planning and Zoning Commission in the absence of any member of the commission.

-- Prepare, adopt, and file an annual report with the Town Council as per the requirements of Section 309 of Article 66B of the Annotated Code of Maryland.
+I. Prepare, adopt, and file an annual report with the Town Council as per the requirements of Section 309 of the Land Use Article of the Annotated Code of Maryland.

-- Review the proposed construction of any street, square, park, or other public way, ground or open space, or public building or structure, or public utility, whether public or privately owned to determine whether the location, character, and extent of such development is consistent with the Comprehensive Plan, as per Section 3.08 of Article 66B of the Annotated Code of Maryland.
+J. Review the proposed construction of any street, square, park, or other public way, ground or open space, or public building or structure, or public utility, whether public or privately owned to determine whether the location, character, and extent of such development is consistent with the Comprehensive Plan, as per Section 3.08 of the Land Use Article of the Annotated Code of Maryland.

-- Exercise any other powers, or discharge any other duties, granted to or imposed upon planning commissions by any other Ordinance or Regulation of the Town of Easton or by the laws of the State of Maryland.
+K. Exercise any other powers, or discharge any other duties, granted to or imposed upon Planning and Zoning Commissions by any other Ordinance or Regulation of the Town of Easton or by the laws of the State of Maryland.